Man City, PSG and Real Madrid among Champions League qualifiers

 Karim Benzema scored just hours after being found guilty by a French court in a blackmail case as Real Madrid eased past Sheriff Tiraspol 3-0 to reach the knockout stage.

-The French striker notched his team's third goal of a confident display in Transnistria after David Alaba's free-kick and Toni Kroos' strike as Real took revenge for their shock 2-1 loss to Sheriff in Madrid earlier this season.
+The French striker notched his team's third goal, in a confident display in Transnistria after David Alaba's free kick and Toni Kroos' strike as Real took revenge for their shock 2-1 loss to Sheriff in Madrid earlier this season.

+Real Coach Carlo Ancelotti said the court verdict, and the one-year suspended jail sentence Benzema received for his part in blackmailing former France teammate Mathieu Valbuena with a sextape, had not affected the striker.

+“We have not talked about it [court verdict]; he is calm.
+It is a subject concerning him that we have been talking about for a long time,” Ancelotti said.

-The victory sent the Spanish giants back to the top of Group D, two points clear of second-placed Inter Milan, who also qualified for the last 16 after beating Shakhtar Donetsk 2-0 thanks to two Edin Dzeko goals.
+The victory sent the Spanish giants back to the top of Group D, two points clear of second-place Inter Milan who also qualified for the last 16 after beating Shakhtar Donetsk 2-0, thanks to two Edin Dzeko goals.

 Sporting Lisbon reached the knockout phase for the first time since the 2008-2009 season as they beat Borussia Dortmund 3-1 in the Portuguese capital.